SPACED-MAN/wp-plugin--lando-local-fusion/lando-local-fusion/README.txt

 == Description ==

 A WordPress plugin that can speed up local development in Lando/Pantheon by allowing you to bypass pulling media locally.
 Instead, this allows you to reference media on Pantheon's server as appropriate.

+== Donations ==

+You might find that this saves you time and/or money.
+A donation of any amount would be very kind and will ensure this is actively maintained.
+Donations can be made here: <https://www.paypal.com/donate/?hosted_button_id=9YRXRN6EJA2DN>  -- Thank you!

 == Installation ==